SQream/sqream_docs/connecting_to_sqream/client_platforms/tableau.rst

     ::

 #.
-In the connection dialog box, fill in the fields and click **Sign In**.
+In the connection dialog box, fill in the following fields:

-   The connection is established, and the data source page is displayed.

-Information about step 4 fields:

   .. list-table::
      :widths: 15 38 38
      :header-rows: 1